tardate/LittleCodingKata/node/install_macosx/README.md

-# Installing Node.js MacOSX
+# Installing Node.js MacOS

-Installing and maintaining Node.js on MacOSX
+Installing and maintaining Node.js on MacOS

 ## Notes

-I user homebrew to install and maintain node on MacOSX:
+I user homebrew to install and maintain node on MacOS:

 ```
 $ brew install node